Emulator Issues #11563

 I don't know if disabling keyboard navigation of the UI is possible, but hopefully so.

-Updated by 8times9 about 5 years ago
+Updated by 8times9 almost 6 years ago

 *I don’t know if disabling keyboard navigation of the UI is possible in Qt

-Updated by taolas about 5 years ago
+Updated by taolas almost 6 years ago

 This is done by installing an event filter.
 However, that has already been done for mapping with BlockUserInputFilter.
 The problem is the event filter is removed the moment the button is bound.
 What happens is: